larsjuhljensen/JensenLab/_pages/training_textmining_bridge.md

 Open the paper "Identification of BCL-XL as highly active survival factor and promising therapeutic target in colorectal cancer" ([Scherr et al., 2020](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7568722/)) and click the **EXTRACT** bookmarklet.
 After a short time, terms should be highlighted in the text.

 _What do the different colors mean?
-How many different types of biomedical entities can you see in the abstract?_
+How many different types of biomedical entities can you see in the abstract?
+Does any of these terms seems to be put in a wrong category and can you think of a reason why that happens if you hover over the term?_

 By clicking or hovering over a tagged term, you will get a popup that includes its standard name, entity type, database or ontology identifier, and a link to its reference record.
 Click or hover over **BCL-XL** and **colorectal cancer**.